Open Source Web Radio with Icecast and Raspberry PI

 Before starting with Icecast installation and configuration, you need to arrange how your listeners will reach you.

-First of all, you will probabily want to share with users a mnemonic url instead of a simple IP address (which can also change with your Internet Service Provider updates).
-For this purpose, the famous No-IP service can give a way to have your free second level domain.
+First of all, you will probably want to share with users a mnemonic URL instead of a simple IP address (which can also change with your Internet Service Provider updates).
+For this purpose, the famous No-IP service can give you a way to have your free second-level domain.

 Moreover, you will need to configure your router to forward requests from outsider (internet) users directly to Raspberry PI.
-This vary from router to router.
+This varies from router to router.
 Usually, this option is available on WAN settings and is merely called “Port Forwarding”.
-Remember to forward both TCP and UDP traffic, using your favorite port (default for Icecast2 is port 8000).
-If you choose a different port, remember to set Icecast configuration file (icecast.xml) accordingly.
+Remember to forward both TCP and UDP traffic, using your favourite port (default for Icecast2 is port 8000).
+If you choose a different port, remember to set the Icecast configuration file (icecast.xml) accordingly.

 What We Need